-- 1. The flowchart editor cannot generate equations employing some of Berkeley Madonna's more advanced equation features.
+- 1. The flowchart editor cannot generate equations employing some of Berkeley Madonna's more advanced equation features, but they can be used in a visual model by typing them into the Globals Window.
 These include: - Array equations. - Upper and lower bounds (LIMIT statement). - Built-in root finder equations. - Renaming system symbols (RENAME statement). - Exposing a limited subset of a model's symbols (DISPLAY statement).